openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Manual rollback:

 1. MicroShift administrator instructs MicroShift to do a restore on next boot
-1. MicroShift administrator stages an ostree deployment with MicroShift that was already running and reboots the device
+1. MicroShift administrator stages an ostree commit with MicroShift that was already running and reboots the device
-1. Staged ostree deployment boots
+1. Staged ostree commit boots
-1. MicroShift will restore the backup matching current ostree deployment
+1. MicroShift will restore the backup matching current ostree commit
 1. MicroShift will run.

 ### API Extensions